How to sort out your finances on divorce or dissolution

 - You both agree to the divorce or dissolution

-- You do not have children or your children are grown up and not financially dependent on you
+- You don’t have children or your children are grown up and don’t financially depend on you

-- One of you is not dependent on the other financially
+- One of you doesn’t financially depend on the other

 - You agree how your property and pensions should be split or you can discuss the different options amicably with your ex-partner